-Despite all the technical advances, air travel remains subject to occasional delays, a situation not likely to change very fast over the next few years.
-And unless you get a single flight from your starting point to your final destination, delays of more than a few minutes can sometimes cause you to miss whatever comes next on your itinerary—a cruise departure, connecting flight, or whatever.
-A reader planning a trip, for example, found that the lowest total cost would be to buy separate tickets on two different airlines.
-But he wondered:
+Despite all the technical advances, air travel remains subject to occasional sudden delays, a situation not likely to change very fast.
+And unless you get a single flight from your starting point to your final destination, delays of more than a few minutes can sometimes cause you to miss a connecting flight.
+But there are some conditions that can complicate things.

 “If I buy two separate tickets, on two different airlines, and the first flight arrives too late to make my connection, would travel insurance cover the costs of re-arranging my trip?”

 The short answer: It’s unlikely.
 While no insurance companies seem to specifically cover this kind of missed connection, some policy protections could apply.
 Here’s what you need to know.

 Let’s say that, on a connecting itinerary, your first flight is delayed so much that you miss your connection.
 On a through ticket, you’d have no problem—your connecting airline would put you on the next available flight without added charge.
 And, depending on the circumstances, one of the airlines might even pick up the tab for meals or an overnight accommodation.

 But if you have two separate tickets on two different airlines, neither airlines is responsible for the other’s delay, and therefore not responsible for rebooking you.
 Over the years, I’ve heard from quite a few readers who faced such a problem.
 Yet as the airline system continues to fragment, it’s more likely than ever to find that the lowest airfare is two separate tickets.